Choosing between these two premium smart rings? Discover the key differences with this comparison guide

 Battery life

-If you turn the sleep apnea feature (still in beta), this caves considerably, to 5-6 days.
-Yet, this is the best-case scenario on the Oura Ring 4 with features like blood oxygen monitoring (traditionally a big battery drainer) turned on.
+If you turn the sleep apnea feature on, this cuts considerably, to 5-6 days.
+Yet this is the best-case scenario for Oura Ring 4, with features like blood oxygen monitoring (traditionally a big battery drainer) turned on.

-RingConn’s ring isn’t just capable of lasting longer – it’s also much easier to charge.
-The included charging case is good for a mind-blowing 15 additional full recharges (much more than any rival), while Oura users are still resigned to a charging puck and no carry case.
+RingConn’s ring isn’t just capable of lasting longer—it’s also much easier to charge.
+The included charging case is good for 15 additional full recharges (much more than any rival), while Oura users can buy an additional charging case for $99 that provides up to 5 extra full recharges, offering just a modest boost.

 Winner: RingConn Gen 2